 - Next, cook the sausage for about 5 minutes, or until browned.
 Transfer to the bowl with the bacon.
 If needed, add half of the oil and brown the ribs, about 4 minutes per side.
 Transfer to the bowl with the bacon and sausage.
 Reserve.

-- Add the other half of the oil and cook the onion for 5-6 minutes or until softened, stirring every now and then.
+- Add the other half of the oil if needed and cook the onion for 5-6 minutes or until softened, stirring every now and then.
 Add garlic and cook for 1 minute or until fragrant, stirring often.

 - Lock lid and cook on high pressure for 30 minutes.
 Natural release pressure (about 20 minutes) and unlock the lid.